alanbchristie/inform-compiler/README.md

 ![build latest](https://github.com/alanbchristie/inform-compiler/workflows/build%20latest/badge.svg)

-A container image to compile Interactive Fiction ([Inform-7]) projects, compiling text (in `story.in`) into a `story.gblorb` file.
+A container image to compile Interactive Fiction ([Inform-7]) projects, compiling text (in `story.in`) into: -

-Rather than install the Inform-7 command-line tools on the host this project builds a container image (`alanbchristie/inform-compiler:latest`) that can be used anywhere a container can be used.
+-   a `story.ulx` file
+-   a `story.gblorb` file

+Rather than using Inform-7 as an integrated editor you can use any editor to form your `.in` and then use a container image to render it into a playable file.

 To compile an Inform-7 project's Interactive Fiction (a `story.ni`) the user simply needs to run the container image, mounting their project directory